future-proof-iot/EWSN-pepper/apps/pepper_iotlab/README.md

 # PEPPER IoT-LAB Application

-This implements PEPPER (PrEcise Privacy-PresERving Proximity Tracing).
-The application is controlled via shell commands.

-Some of the default parameters have been toggled to run better on IoT-LAB when many devices are active and to perform as read-eval-print-loops.
+Similar to [pepper_simple](./../pepper_simple/README.md) but where some of the default parameters have been toggled to run better on IoT-LAB when many devices are active and to perform as read-eval-print-loops.

 - shell echo is disabled: `CFLAGS=-DCONFIG_SHELL_NO_ECHO=1`